luqmanbarry/regional-dr-with-aws-efs/README.md

   - Enable dynamic volume provisioning as well, [configure](https://cloud.redhat.com/experts/rosa/aws-efs/) the AWS EFS CSI Driver Operator.
 Keep in mind that dynamic volumes are not supported by this solution.
 3. Run the [volume-restore](.ci/volume-restore.sh) pipeline to restore static volumes onto OpenShift-Secondary.

-    This process will scan the `<playbook-dir>/PV-PVCs/primary/*` directory, create a corresponding PV/PVC for each manifest found; and save the the resulting volume manifests in `<playbook-dir>/PV-PVCs/secondary/*`.
+    This process will scan the `<playbook-dir>/PV-PVCs/primary/*` directory, create a corresponding PV/PVC for each manifest found; and save the resulting volume manifests in `<playbook-dir>/PV-PVCs/secondary/*`.

 4. Redeploy your applications onto OpenShift-Secondary.
+5. Reroute network traffic to the Secondary region.

 ## Implementation